Worried That Your Next SEC Audit Will End in Fines? TAKE THE ASSESSMENT

 How To Prepare For A Recession | (770) 343-7299 | Atlanta, GA 30339

-There’s been quite a bit of recession buzz, as economists and others try to determine when it will strike.
+There’s been a lot of recession buzz as economists and others try to determine when it will strike.
 The key to surviving a recession is preparation and a reduction in spending.
 Businesses can already begin preparing for the recession by following some simple tips.
 We are sharing several that can be implemented by small businesses, individuals, and advisors.
-Since we service advisors, we will share a couple of tips unique to their situation.
+Since we are service advisors, we will share some unique tips for each client’s situation.

-You can file this one under “knowledge is power”.
+You can file this one under “Knowledge is power”.
 The simple fact is recessions are cyclical.
 We experience periods of expansion followed by recessions and a period of recovery.
 Some recessions are more detrimental than others.
 Our last one was pretty awful, and I think we’ve all got a scar or two.
-Not all recessions are equal though, so this next one could be milder.
+Not all recessions are equal, so this next one could be milder.
 We just don’t know.
-What we do know is that we will recover, history tells us so.
-As things appear to sour, we need to remember that our economy will endure.
-The worst thing any of us could do is act emotionally and irrationally with our finances.
+What we do know is that we will recover, as history tells us.
+As things appear sour, we must remember that our economy will endure.
+The worst thing we could do is act emotionally and irrationally with our finances.

 Decrease Spending

-This one is particularly hard if you’ve grown accustom to spending more.
+This one is particularly hard if you’ve grown accustomed to spending more.
 As the recession looms, you should decrease unnecessary spending.
 Saving and investing wisely are better options for businesses.
-If you have significant debt, you should try to lower the amount or completely pay it off.
-Debt is a significant factor in the economy equation.
+If you have significant debt, you should try to lower it or completely pay it off.
+Debt is a significant factor in the economic equation.
 Start by increasing payments on debt and reducing spending where it hurts the least.
 Maybe try eating at home more or spending less at Starbucks.

 For business owners, spending is important to your business.
 It takes money to stock shelves and market your services.
 So what’s the lesson here?
 Spend only to increase income.
 If it will add value and increase your earnings, then by all means spend.
 Try to reduce bills, negotiate lower prices & terms, and track your marketing dollars.